-Green Fund Overview
+Green Fund Grant Program

 The SIU Green Fund Project Grant

 Every current SIU student, faculty, staff, or campus unit is eligible to apply for a Green Fund project grant.
-Awards are currently being granted once a year by the Green Fund Committee, which is composed of one faculty member, one staff member, and the three student members of the Sustainability Council.
+Awards are currently being reviewed once a year by the Green Fund Committee, which is composed of one faculty member, one staff member, and the three student members of the Sustainability Council.

 - Application & Important Dates

 - Project Criteria